College of Education - Rowan Teacher Certification

 Summer - June 1 to July 15

 The State Department of Education, not the University, charges the fee for the certificate.
 Please note that you must file a separate application and separate payment for each certification requested.
 Payment must accompany your certification application.
-Payment may be made by check or money order (payable to Rowan University), or by credit card - Master Card, Visa, American Express, or Discover.
-For credit card payments, please include the credit card number, expiration date and the original signature of the card holder.
+Payment may be made by check or money order (payable to Rowan University) only.
+Due to recent changes in processing requirements, credit card payments are no longer be accepted for certification application fees.
 The certification fees are listed in the Application for Certification Directions.

-Completed applications and supporting documentation may be mailed to:
+Completed applications, fees and supporting documentation may be mailed to:

 College of Education